 Bread is loaded with sugar and lots of calories.
-A slice of bread has 80 calories and two slices of bread spikes blood sugar levels more than two tablespoons of sugar.
+A slice of bread has 80 calories.
+Two slices of bread spike blood sugar levels more than two tablespoons of sugar.
 Whole wheat bread isn’t safe either.
 It has just as many calories as white bread, but it’s more nutritious since it contains fiber.

 Now, it may not be possible to avoid bread completely, I eat it sometimes.
 But you should eat less bread and find healthy substitute foods like sweet potatoes, corn tortillas, oatmeal, and so on.